farhanfazrian/recommendation_system/README.md

 # recommendation_system

-A web-based e-Commerce application that implemented with recommendation system using collaborative filtering.
+Build a web-based e-Commerce application implemented with a recommendation system using collaborative filtering.
-This application was build with PHP using fat-free framework.
+This application was built with PHP using a fat-free framework.

+This application's purpose is to implement the recommendation system, so the transaction in this application not implemented yet.

 <img src="Images/Tampilan_home.png" width="500">
 <img src="Images/Katalog_produk.png" width="500">